justLxy/Watermark/README.md

 - `/python`: Python implementation of TrustMark for encoding, decoding and removing image watermarks (using PyTorch).
 For more information, see [TrustMark - Python implementation](./python/README.md).
 - `/js`: Javascript implementation of TrustMark decoding of image watermarks (using ONNX).
 For more information, see [TrustMark - JavaScript implementation](./python/README.md).
 - `/c2pa`: Python example of how to indicate the presence of a TrustMark watermark in a C2PA manifest.
+For more information, see [Using TrustMark with C2PA](./c2pa/README.md).

-Models (**ckpt** and **onnx**) are not packaged in this repo due to size, but are downloaded upon first use.
+Models (**ckpt** PyTorch model file for Python and **onnx** ONNX model file for JavaScript) are not packaged in this repo due to size, but are downloaded upon first use.
 See the code for [URLs and md5 hashes](https://github.com/adobe/trustmark/blob/4ef0dde4abd84d1c6873e7c5024482f849db2c73/python/trustmark/trustmark.py#L30) for a direct download link.

 More information:
 - For answers to common questions, see the [FAQ](FAQ.md).